 - 2 stevia leaves or sugar alternative (optional)

 - 3 gunpowder green tea bags

-- 4 cups of water.
+- 4 cups of water

-- half a chopped cucumber
+- One-half of a chopped cucumber

 - 2 teaspoons lime juice

 Serve with a slice of lime.

 For people with diabetes, healthful dietary choices can affect their chances of managing their condition and reducing the risk of complications.